Jaws (film): Box office

+Jaws (titled "Tubarão" in Portuguese) showing at the Cine Marabá, in São Paulo, Brazil, 1977.
+The film attracted 13 million people to the country's cinemas, becoming the most watched production in Brazilian cinemas until the release of Titanic.

 Jaws opened in 409 theaters with a record $7 million weekend and grossed a record $21,116,354 in its first 10 days recouping its production costs.
 It grossed $100 million in its first 59 days from 954 playdates.
 In just 78 days, it overtook The Godfather as the highest-grossing film at the North American box office, sailing past that picture's earnings of $86 million, and became the first film to earn $100 million in US theatrical rentals.
-It spent 14 consecutive weeks as the number-one film in the United States.
-Its initial release ultimately brought in $123.1 million in rentals.
+By September 1975, 40 percent of 18-to-29-year-olds had reportedly seen it.
+It spent 14 consecutive weeks as the number-one film in the United States, and its initial release ultimately brought in $123.1 million in rentals.
 Theatrical re-releases in 1976 and the summer of 1979 brought its total rentals to $133.4 million.

 The film entered overseas release in December 1975, and its international business mirrored its domestic performance.
 It broke records in Singapore, New Zealand, Japan, Spain, and Mexico.
 On January 11, 1976, Jaws became the highest-grossing film worldwide with rentals of $132 million, surpassing the $131 million earned by The Godfather.
 By the time of the third film in 1983, Variety reported that it had earned worldwide rentals of $270 million.
 Jaws was the highest-grossing film of all time until Star Wars, which debuted two years later.
 Star Wars surpassed Jaws for the U.S. record six months after its release and set a new global record in 1978.
 All told, Jaws grossed $260 million in United States and Canada, and $470 million worldwide across its various releases in the 1970s.